Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Sylvia Serfaty and Thomas Leblé for helpful comments on this work.
-The author is supported by a grant from the ``Fondation CFM pour la Recherche''.
+The author would like to thank Sylvia Serfaty, Thomas Leblé and Angel Alastuey for many helpful remarks on this work.
+The author is supported by a grant from the ``Fondation CFM pour la Recherche'' and by a grant from the ERC Project LDRAM, ERC-2019-ADG Project 884584.